Gladiators (franchise): Potential revivals

+Second official revivals

 In July 2022, Metro reported that BBC One were in talks to bring back the UK version.
-Filming is rumoured to take place in Sheffield Arena early next year.
+Filming was rumoured to take place in Sheffield Arena early next year.
 The revival was confirmed by the BBC on 25 August 2022.

+In July 2023, following the BBC’s revival of the British version, the Australian version of the show was confirmed to return for the second time and is set to be revived by Warner Bros.
+Television Studios.
+The revival was cancelled after only one season as it "didn’t resonate with audiences".

+In May 2024, Amazon Prime announced that they had ordered a reboot of American Gladiators and a casting call was sent out in June 2024.
+Later that month, it was confirmed that the format had been sold to French broadcaster TF1 and would be produced by ITV Studios France.
+The French version was filmed in Aren'Ice, a multi-purpose arena that is primarily used as an ice rink, located in Cergy.
+The Amazon Prime reboot would announce in May 2025 that WWE Superstar Mike "The Miz" Mizanin would host.

+In March 2025, Russian TV station NTV and production company WeiT Media began filming the debut series for Russia, known as Гладиаторы.

 Format

-In a standard Gladiators show, two female and two male contenders face each other and the Gladiators in anywhere from four to seven events.
+In a standard show, two female and two male contenders face each other and the Gladiators in anywhere from four to seven events.
 The line up of events differs across each show with different Gladiators playing the different events dependent on their skill type.
 Towards the end of the initial UK and American series, the male and female contenders did not necessarily play the same events.
 Contenders score points for winning against the Gladiators, with the winner having a time advantage in the last event the contenders compete in, the Eliminator.

 The winner of the Eliminator goes through to the next round (or wins the series) unless a qualifying time is needed for the next round.